phat-vtcf/dc_tts/README.md

 ## Synthesis
 We generate speech samples based on our programing course description.
 Its txt file is included in the repo.
   * Download the pretrained model and unzip it.
-Then create a new file named "logdir" in the directory, and put the two model folders inside of it.
+Then create a new folder named "logdir" in the directory, and put the two model folders inside of it.
+The folder belongs in the same directory as the repository

   * Run `synthesize.py` and check the files in `samples`